nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 # [The Early Situation in South America](https://nextstrain.org/ncov/south-america/2020-08-10?d=tree&f_region=South%20America&p=full&legendOpen&dmax=2020-04-15)

 South America's first SARS-CoV-2 sequences are from late February and early March, and are scattered across the tree, suggesting multiple introductions.
 As international travel decreased in March, we can see evidence of sustained local transmission in several countries.
+\n\n

-Many of Brazil's (light green) sequences are part of two large clusters (near top of the tree), with some evidence this variant also moved around the continent to Chilie, Uruguay, and Argentina.
+Many of Brazil's (light green) sequences are part of two large clusters (near top of the tree), with some evidence that this variant also moved around the continent to Chile, Uruguay, and Argentina.
+\n\n

-We can also see distinct clusters of transmission involving Columbia (orange), Chile (turquoise), Uruguay (lighter blue), and Argentina (darker blue) scattered through the tree.
+We can also see distinct clusters of transmission involving Colombia (orange), Chile (turquoise), Uruguay (lighter blue), and Argentina (darker blue) scattered through the tree.

 # [The More Recent Situation in South America](https://nextstrain.org/ncov/south-america/2020-08-10?d=tree&f_region=South%20America&p=full&legendOpen&dmin=2020-05-01)

 Unfortunately, while SARS-CoV-2 continues spreading widely in South America, sequence generation has not kept pace.
 Though cases remain high across much of the continent, only 68 samples from 5 countries (Brazil, Ecuador, Uruguay, Argentina, & Chile) have been shared since May.
+\n\n
 Though our inferences are limited by the sparse sampling, in many cases these more recent samples nest within the earlier diversity sampled in the same country, or other South American countries.
 This suggests the same varients circulating now are descendants of those introduced early in the epidemic.

 # [The Situation in Africa](https://nextstrain.org/ncov/africa/2020-08-11?d=tree,map&f_region=Africa&legendOpen&transmissions=hide&p=grid)

 Like South America, Africa had several introductions of SARS-CoV-2 to the continent, many likely from Europe.
 This is shown by the spread of African samples across the tree - even samples from the same country include diverse variants.
+\n\n
 We now have sequences from countries across Africa and through the epidemic, though sequencing efforts seem to have declined slightly more recently.
 South Africa makes up a large proportion of the sequencing done.

 # [Clustering in Africa](https://nextstrain.org/ncov/africa/2020-08-11?d=tree&f_region=Africa&legendOpen&p=full&f_country=Democratic%20Republic%20of%20the%20Congo,Senegal,South%20Africa)

 In the DRC, Senegal, and South Africa, we can see clear signs of local transmission, shown as clusters of sequences in the tree.
 For Senegal and South Africa we also have more recent samples available.
 These generally fall within the older diversity of the country, as we would expect from continued local transmission.
+\n\n
 Though we must be cautious with our conclusions as they are greatly limited by highly biased sampling, the recent samples from Africa we have do not suggest continued importation of variants from elsewhere, which likely reflects continued restrictions in movement globally.

 # [United States epidemic is a mixture of local and within-country transmission](https://nextstrain.org/ncov/north-america/2020-08-11?d=tree,map&dmin=2020-04-15&f_country=USA&p=full)

 Here we show genomes from the United States epidemic from April 15 to present day.
 In mid-April, all U.S. states were on lockdown.
 [States have since implemented heterogeneous reopening policies](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).

-<br><br>
+\n\n
 In the tree, we can clearly see examples of local transmission as shown by similarly-colored tips clustering together over time.
 If you click, "Explore the Dataset", and filter the location to Yakima County, you can see the introduction and growth of genetically related viruses in this region of Washington State.
 (You can also [click here](https://nextstrain.org/ncov/north-america/2020-08-11?d=tree,map&dmin=2020-04-15&f_country=USA&f_location=Yakima%20County&p=grid) to do this, but you will leave the narrative.)

-<br><br>
+\n\n
 On the tree, we  also see within-country transmission across the U.S. as shown by mixing of colors at the tree tips.
 On the map, transmission lines extend between states.
 These observations are consistent with states' reopening policies and few domestic travel restrictions.

 # [Central American sequencing shows geographically-clustered transmission](https://nextstrain.org/ncov/north-america/2020-08-11?d=tree,map&f_country=Belize,Costa%20Rica,Guatemala,Jamaica,Mexico,Panama&p=grid&transmissions=hide)

 There has been limited sequencing from Central America, especially over the past two months, which restricts the inferences we can draw about the epidemic.
-From the genomes that have been shared, we see clear geographic clustering.
+From the genomes that have been shared, we see geographic clustering of SARS-CoV-2 genomes.

-<br><br>
+\n\n
 Toward the bottom of the tree in clade 19B, we see a cluster of transmission in Panama starting in mid-February.
 Several later sequences in Panama from June and July nest in with this cluster, suggesting there's continued local transmission of this virus genotype in the country.

-<br><br>
+\n\n
 In Mexico, we also see clear geographic clustering of transmission through May.
 Without more recent sequencing, we cannot make inferences about the epidemic in later months.

-<br><br>
+\n\n

-In the center, there's a cluster of cases in Baja California (in light blue).
-These were likely imported from California, USA (green branches on the tree) in March.
-Although we should be cautious about interpreting inferred transmission locations given sparse sequencing, this inferred importation is consistent with known travel links between the neighboring locations.
+In the center of the tree, there is a cluster of cases in Baja California (in light blue).
+These cases were likely imported from California, USA (green branches on the tree) in March.
+This inferred importation is consistent with known travel links between the neighboring locations.
+Although we should be cautious about interpreting inferred transmission locations given sparse sequencing,